Tonnanto/flutter-bird/README.md

 - Flappy Bird Clone
   - Play Flappy Bird
   - Track your Highscore
-- Authenticate using a Cryto Wallet and your Ethereum Account
+- Authenticate using a Crypto Wallet and your Ethereum Account
 - Use your *Flutter Bird Skin NFTs* to play the game